Israel Hart: Professional career

-He was Chairman of Hart & Levy, wholesale merchants and garment manufacturers of Leicester.
+He was chairman of Hart & Levy, wholesale merchants and garment manufacturers of Leicester.

 Political career

 Hart first became active in municipal politics, being elected to Leicester Town Council.
+He served as a councillor for 25 years and was Mayor of Leicester from 1884-6 and 1893-94.
+In 1885 he was appointed High Bailiff of the borough of Leicester.
+Hart was the first Jewish man to be mayor of Leicester.

 On 29 October 1878 he presented to the council "a handsome ornamental fountain to be placed in the centre of the land fronting the Town Hall Buildings" for the purpose of keeping open a public square for all time.
-In 1885 he was appointed High Bailiff of the borough of Leicester.
-He served as a councillor for 25 years and was Mayor of Leicester from 1884-6 and 1893-94.
+The fountain was designed by Francis Hames, the architect of the Town Hall, and was unveiled by Hart on 24 September 1879; it is constructed of bronze-painted cast iron, Shap granite and Ross of Mull granite.
 He also presented a free library to the town.

-He was Liberal candidate for the Hythe division of Kent at the 1895 General Election.
-He was Liberal candidate for the Hythe division at the 1899 Hythe by-election.
+He was Liberal parliamentary candidate for the Hythe division of Kent at the 1895 General Election and the 1899 Hythe by-election.
 He was Liberal candidate for the Hackney Central division of London at the 1900 General Election.
 He did not stand for parliament again.